 90% of start-ups that you like are actually pretty low tech and founded by non-technical person.
-Very few successful start-ups are innovating on the technology and become tech startup, at least not in the first few years of being founded.
+Very few successful startups or tech startups are innovating on the technology and become tech startup, at least not in the first few years of being founded.

 Table of Contents

 You can’t just “start a tech startup” because nothing happens by itself.
 You need funding, and you need to have some experience running such companies.
 However, if you convince someone to invest in your idea then they will expect that you know something about managing a team of people and that the idea is solid enough for someone else to start working on it with you (which is actually not very hard).

 What do I mean by technical or non-technical?
 A smart way of describing it would be: are you comfortable dealing with people who are smarter than you?
 That’s how I see myself — when there is an issue that’s hard to solve, I just hire someone smarter than me to solve it.

 So what do you do if you are not technical?
 You identify your strengths and weaknesses: